matdombrock/sllm/README.md

 However, be aware that files can not exceed 4k tokens.

+**NOTE: At the time of writing, sending a file that contains 4k tokens would cost about $0.08 (USD).
+See [OpenAI Pricing](https://openai.com/pricing) for more info.**

+### Usage Examples:
 ```
+$ sllm write a summary of this file -f sllm.js

+  This file is a Node.js script that provides a command line interface (CLI) for interacting with OpenAI's GPT-3 API.

 $ sllm what dependancies does this have -f ./package.json

  This package.json file has two dependencies: gpt-3-encoder and openai.